Bracketing: The Billion Dollar Headache for eCommerce Businesses

 If sustainability is a big focus for your business, it may be time to reassess how you offer returns to your customers!

-And what’s more, if you are looking to reduce your carbon footprint, Stream’s intelligent route planning software can help you plan the most efficient delivery routes to reduce the total mileage your drivers are covering!
+And what’s more, if you are looking to reduce your carbon footprint, Stream’s intelligent route planning can help you plan the most efficient delivery routes to reduce the total mileage your drivers are covering!

 How can you combat bracketing?